vespa-engine/documentation/en/performance/practical-search-performance-guide.md

  [rank features](../reference/rank-features.html) from the content nodes.

-Creating a dedicated [document-summary](../document-summaries.html) which only contain the `track_id` field can improve performance.

-In this case, since `track_id` is defined in the schema with `attribute`, any summary fetches using this document summary will be reading data from in-memory.
+Creating a dedicated [document-summary](../document-summaries.html) which only contain the `track_id` field can improve performance, since `track_id` is defined in the schema with `attribute`, any summary fetches using this document summary will be reading data from in-memory.
 In addition, since the summary only contain one field, it saves network time as less data is transferred during the summary fill phase.